canpehlivann/MyProjects/README.md

-# Travel-MG
+# Portfolio
-This document is about the development of Travel MG.
+This document is about the development of my software.